jhdrn/myra/README.md

 This project is currently in alpha stage.
 There are bugs and it's API might change in future versions.
 Use at your own risk!

+### State of the project
+The core API (i.e. `myra/core`) is close to be finalized.
+The other modules are subjects to a lot of changes.

 ## Features
 * **Functional:**
   Myra encourages functional programming and immutability for predictable